rmrmrmr/Portfolio-Website/README.md

 - HTML & CSS 🥽

 ## Online version

 - You can visit the webpage anytime here: https://rmrmrmr.github.io/Portfolio-Website/

-### Setup
+## Setup

-Clone this repository into your local environment and install HTML&CSS linters(https://github.com/microverseinc/linters-config)
+- Clone this repository into your local environment and install linters for HTML & CSS (https://github.com/microverseinc/linters-config)

 ## Authors